theonly1me/notion-jsx/README.md

 If you encounter issues or have ideas for new features, feel free to open an issue on the issue tracker.

-Thank you for making NotionToJSX even better! ❤️
+Thank you for making NotionJSX even better! ❤️